hamishbeath/IAMEE/README.md

 The package is still under development, however, it can be run to perform analysis across C1 and C2 scenarios.
 1. Ensure you have the [AR6 database file]( https://data.ece.iiasa.ac.at/ar6/) downloaded and saved in the database directory.
 2. Ensure that in the constants.py you have the correct directory for your AR6 database file(s)
+3. Ensure you have all the packages in the requirements.txt file installed.
-3. From the Run.py file, run the setup function.
+4. From the Run.py file, run the setup function.
-4. Then call the remaining scripts to run the analysis.
+5. Then, from the Run.py file, call the remaining scripts to run the analysis.